At Blackstone Ranch Institute, our mission is to:

 The institute has been designed to be results oriented.
 We have made a deliberate decision to remain small and lean, and therefore operate with very little bureaucracy.
 We have successfully used the cross-sector dialogs and gatherings that must take place at early stages of meaningful social innovation as a way to leverage our financial and strategic support to pioneering organizations in ways that yield major social profit.

 Our understanding of deep societal change is that it needs to take place across all social sectors and in a number of key areas to be truly effective.
-Since our inception in early 2006, we have supported more than 90 gatherings that cover a broad range of environmental concerns.
+Since our inception in early 2006, we have supported more than 100 initiatives that cover a broad range of environmental concerns.
 Our most successful have been new networks that are laying a foundation for major advances in renewable energy, health, food systems, ecosystem protection and management, the built environment and the cultivation of more sustainable and ecologically responsible practices in government and the corporate world.

 How we began.